 Q: How do you model relations between extracted entities?

-A: If the extraction rules are defined for extraction of different concept classes and relation between them, we model the semantics of the relation with the usage of special predicates.
-This is the case when we extract drug dosage information, where we identify a drug concept, a disease concept and the relation that the disease concept is an indication for the drug concept – in this example we model the relation as drug “hasIndication” disease.
-Other more trivial relations in the knowledgebase are modelled using the SKOS schema – related, closeMatch or exactMatch based on their type of relations and the mechanism used to define the mapping.
+A: If the extraction rules are defined for extraction of different concept classes and the relation between them, we model the semantics of the relation with the usage of special predicates.
+This is the case when we extract drug dosage information, where we identify a drug concept, a disease concept and the relation that the disease concept is an indication for the drug concept – in this example, we model the relation as drug “hasIndication” disease.
+Other more trivial relations in the knowledgebase are modeled using the SKOS schema – related, closeMatch or exactMatch based on their type of relations and the mechanism used to define the mapping.